 Build the Viking longhouse

-Before we start building, remember to flatten the ground with a hoe, so the longhouse can stand on a flat surface, better to do it now, than having to deal with it in the future.
+Before we start building, remember to flatten the ground with a hoe, so the longhouse can stand on a flat surface, better to do it now, than have to deal with it in the future.

 The longhouse is seven 2×2 wood floor in width, and eighteen 2×2 wood floor in length.